 The best long term storage container for oat groats, steel cut oats, regular oats, and quick oats is a #10 can with an oxygen absorber to protect against critters and extend the storage life. #10 cans of rolled oats will store for up to 30 years if stored in a cool, dry location.
 Once opened rolled oats will stay fresh for about 6-9 months.

 The plastic buckets are also a good option for storing oats but shorten the shelf life to about 25 years when stored in a cool, dry place.
 To learn more about how to package your oats in 5-gallon buckets or Mylar bags for long term storage click here.
-Or check out this video for more information.

 We recommend purchasing rolled oats for long term storage locally whenever possible or from Amazon or Augason Farms or The Church of Jesus Christ of Latter-Day Saints Store.
 You can purchase rolled oats packaged for long term food storage from any of these quality suppliers.
 You can avoid shipping charges when purchasing from The Church of Jesus Christ of Latter-Day Saints by picking up the product directly from a Home Canning Center.
 Click here for locations in your area.